Certified document translation services

 - Definitions of the terms used in connection with the need for certified document translation?
 You can find many definitions if you read on.

 - Details on the certification process?
-You can find that further down on this page, too.
+You can find those here.

 What do clients need to know about certified document translation?